allegheny-college-junior-innovators/syllabus/README.md

 - Tell a compelling professional narrative
 - Compile a focused list of viable opportunities that closely align with your background, interests, and goals
 - Maintain and tailor a resume or curriculum vitae that is a complete inventory of your professional experiences and accomplishments
-- Have an online presence in the form of a portfolio website that showcases your professional narrative and demonstrates the work behind it
+- Have an online presence in the form of a portfolio website that showcases your professional identity and work
 - Identify and follow through on networking opportunities

 ## Grading